-RST 4140 Life/Death Issues 4 s.h.
+RST 4140 Life/Death Issues

 An intensive study of the many deaths one must encounter before arriving at the final stage.
 Practical, theoretical, social, psychological, and spiritual dimensions of life/death situations, culminating in the development of a personal life journal.
 Prerequisite: junior or senior status.